+Abbreviation for the Greek wine quality level "Onomasía Proelefséos Anotéras Piótitos" (designation of origin of higher quality), valid until 2009.
+This corresponds to a quality wine.
+OPAP wines are marked with a red banderole running across the cork.
 Another quality level is OPE (Onomasía Proelefséos Eleghoméni = controlled designation of origin).
 The production regulations are identical to OPAP, but in addition there are higher requirements regarding sugar content.
-Thus, sweet wines from the historical areas of Kefallonia, Limnos, Patras, Rhodes and Samos are declared.
-The OPE wines are marked with a blue banderole running over the cork.
+Sweet wines from the historical areas of Kefallonia, Limnos, Patras, Rhodes and Samos are thus declared.
+The OPE wines are marked with a blue banderole running across the cork.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl